What You Need to Know About Michigan’s Implied Consent Laws

 If you want to give yourself a chance to avoid or reduce these consequences, it’s crucial to hire an experienced Michigan OWI attorney today.

-Important: Even if you did not consume any alcohol, your refusal to submit to a chemical test constitutes a violation of Michigan’s implied consent law.
+Important: Even if you did not consume any alcohol, your refusal to submit to a chemical test constitutes a violation of what is the Michigan implied consent law.

-The nuances of this law highlight why it’s so important to have an experienced Grand Rapids DUI attorney on your side.
+The nuances of this law highlight why it’s so important to have an implied consent law lawyer in Oakland County, MI, on your side.

 Can Mark Caldwell help me get back on the road even after a suspended license?